Since other works of media generally have a soundtrack, it would only be natural for songs that can make you cry to show up there.

-- "Not A Day Goes By" from Sondheim's musical Merrily We Roll Along is an incredible kick to the gut tear-jerker.
+- "Not a Day Goes By" from Sondheim's Merrily We Roll Along is an incredible kick to the gut tear-jerker.
 It can be hard to listen to it without being made utterly useless for several minutes afterwards.

 - "You'll Never Walk Alone" is another one.
 It's sad enough in the end of Carousel, but sung by thousands of people during football matches can really be bad.

-- Hell, Jerry Lewis can't get through more than a couple lines without breaking down while singing this at the end of his annual MDA telethon.
+- Hell, Jerry Lewis could never get through more than the first couple lines without breaking down while singing this at the end of his annual MDA telethon.